-The Stanford Maternal and Child Health Research Institute (MCHRI) was founded in 2009 to catalyze groundbreaking research in maternal and pediatric health across Stanford Children’s Health (SCH).
+The Stanford Maternal and Child Health Research Institute (MCHRI) was founded in 2009 to catalyze groundbreaking research in maternal and pediatric health across Stanford Medicine Children’s Health.
 Over the past decade, an impressive portfolio of discoveries and investigators have been developed through strategic leadership and investment.
 In the coming years, MCHRI is poised to build on established foundational research capabilities and to accelerate the translation of dramatic advances across the research spectrum from basic discovery to first in human therapeutics and first-in-class diagnostics.

 The CRSO partners with research and hospital teams to remove the hurdles to conduct research within the inpatient and outpatient hospital setting, reduce red tape, improve the efficiency of conducting clinical trials, and overcome administrative burdens.
 The CRSO is harnessing our electronic medical records by integrating clinical research workflows with clinical care workflows to enable and accelerate discovery and innovation.
 Ultimately, we are making research a deeply engrained culture of our health system, consistent with our three-part academic and clinical mission.